 Joan Shaw-Maingrette - Chubb

 Click Here for Full Committee Details

-- Manage incentive and award program; Leverage donated funds to reward member recipients.
+- Manage the ICE incentive and award program; ensure that donated funds are properly leveraged to reward member recipients

-- Deliver three ICE webinars focused on advancing industry topics.
+- Deliver 2 – 3 quality ICE Webinars focused on advancing industry topics

-- Collaborate with other ICE committees, partner with Benchmarking to align on key topics.
+- Partner with Benchmarking to ensure alignment on key topics

 ICE Professional Designation Program!